 RESEARCH

-Questions of temporality, surveillance, the role of the market in counterinsurgency, the relationship between war and non-war, and the aesthetics and genre instability of documentary photography motivate my research.
-These are concerns that are at once ethnographic, theoretical, and political; registers that I interweave in my writing and creative work.
+I am interested in the politics of visibility and invisibility, most often in warfare but also in political conflicts.
+How have the strategies, tactics, and practices of representation — especially spectacle and surveillance — shifted over time and what are the consequences of those shifts?
+The relationship between war and non-war, questions of temporality, the role of the market in counterinsurgency, and the aesthetics and genre instability of documentary photography are thick threads through my research.
+These concerns are at once ethnographic, theoretical, and political; registers that I interweave in my writing and creative work.

 My fieldwork in Colombia dates back to 2001 and includes the completion of three major projects that you can learn more about on this site: Guerrilla Marketing, Shooting Cameras for Peace, and Limbo.